 The ancient complex of Vardzia, carved out of a cliff face, is a must-see.
 As always, I suggest visiting one of the local monasteries or castles during your stay.

 Located on the Black Sea, Batumi is a coastal resort city and the next “it” spot in the Caucasus.
 Batumi is quickly becoming one of the most upscale destinations in Georgia.
 In recent years, high rises have been built at an alarming rate, and the clubs have become packed with foreign party animals.
 You can spot famous DJs regularly at the clubs during peak season.
+Check out this post for some intel on where to stay in Batumi.

 After a long night dancing, a trip to the beach is a good way to cure the hangover.
 Fair warning though: the Georgian coast doesn’t have white sand or palm trees.
 The beaches are quite stoney and the water is murky, so be sure to grab a chair when you arrive.